Cultural views on the midriff and navel: Telugu cinema

 In 2016, actress Pragya Jaiswal had requested Raghavendra Rao to have a shot with fruits and flowers on her navel as part of a song sequence.
 She told in an interview, "That's the third day of shooting with KRR sir and we're canning a song.
 But actually he's not making any flower or fruit thrown at my navel or waist, that's why I took courage to ask him to hit my navel with them."

 The 2013 Telugu film Action 3D paid tribute to Raghavendra Rao with a song featuring his symbolic acts on the female protagonist's navel.

 A song sequence in the 2012 Telugu spoof film Sudigadu features the main protagonist dropping a watermelon and a pumpkin on the female protagonist's navel.

 Actress Monal Gajjar who has acted in the scene had commented on an interview, "When the hero throws it on my tummy I am supposed to scream with a strange sound and they told me they are not real, all are toy fruits."

+Actress Rashmika Mandanna has played several scenes in which the protagonist sensually touches her bellybutton in order to fix her saree, leading up to intimate moments where the protagonist kneels down to lick her belly and Rashmika Mandanna removes her skirt to reveal her underwear.
+In the film Sarileru Neekevvaru, Rashmika Mandanna, being featured in an item song for the first time, also had several navel close-up shots, In the 2025 Bollywood movie Thamma, Rashmika Mandanna was also showcased with a cultural belly tattoo, where her character was shown to be wearing a crop-top throughout the film.

+Actress Priyanka Arul Mohan was also shown lifting up her shirt to flaunt her belly to the protagonist in her 2024 'TikTok' movie.